 While I welcome anyone coming through my door [individual adults, couples, families], I have found my niche is working with teens and/or parents of teens.

-My clinical focus and personal experience draws me to providing treatment of trauma and its effects; namely anxiety, depression, and addiction [chemical dependency and process addictions].
+My clinical focus and personal experience draws me to providing treatment of trauma and the commonly co-occurring struggles; namely anxiety, depression, and addiction [chemical dependency and process addictions].
+In particular with adolescents and adults.
+I do not provide treatment for children under the age of 12.

 (*Out of network benefits may apply)